On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: Preliminaries

 \subsection{Notation}

 Let $A$ be a $\C$-algebra.
 We will denote the unitisation of $A$ by $\tilde{A}$, and the set of positive elements in $A$ by $A_+$.
 The Pedersen ideal of $A$ will be denoted by $\mathrm{Ped}(A)$.
-The set of lower semicontinuous (extended) traces on $A$ minus the two trivial traces\footnote{There are two trivial traces existing on every $\C$-algebra: The zero trace and the trace that sends every non-zero positive element to $\infty$.} will be denoted by $T^+(A)$, and the set of tracial states on $A$ will be denoted by $T(A)$. $A$ is called {\em traceless} when $T^+(A)=\emptyset$.
 We will write $\K$ for the algebra of compact operators on a separable infinite-dimensional Hilbert space and we will denote its standard matrix units by $(e_{ij})$.
 We will frequently identify $M_n(\mathbb{C})$ with the subalgebra generated by $e_{ij}$ with $1\leq i,j \leq n$.